How Much Money Can An Independent Professional Senior Care Entrepreneur Make?

 Over $900.00 is being taken out of her Disability check so that she can receive services there.
 She then went on to tell me about her other financial resources.

-Although Caregiving Entrepreneurship is Private Pay, imagine if she can pay YOU out of pocket if she lived at home or with a relative- for she explained that the only reason she does not live at home is because she's afraid of falling while bathing.
+Imagine if she can pay YOU out of pocket if she lived at home or with a relative- for she explained that the only reason she does not live at home is because she's afraid of falling while bathing.

 Note: Just because someone is on disability, doesn't necessarily mean that they cannot pay out of pocket for private care services.

-I started thinking, if she paid privately, she can save money and go back home- She was paying for around the clock assistance when all she needed was scheduled baths, assistance with transportation and medication reminder.
+I started thinking, if she paid privately, she can save money and go back home- She was paying for around the clock assistance when all she needed was scheduled baths, assistance with transportation, and medication reminder.

 Business is Business, money has to be spread around, and profits must be shared.
 The question is, are you getting YOUR FAIR SHARE OF THE PROFITS?